 It might sound complicated to set up web hosting, but it’s actually pretty simple.
 Start by deciding which type of hosting plan you need and then choose a web hosting provider.
 Choose the plan that matches your needs and purchase it.
 If you don’t already own a domain name, choose one through your web host, and then connect web hosting to your website using your web host’s one-click installation tool.

-Here’s how to host a website in five steps:
+Here’s how to host a website in four steps:

 Want more guidance?
 Follow the step-by-step instructions on how to host a website.